 A magazine, an email, a blog, events…

-IAM launched as a bimonthly magazine in July 2003.
-Demand for more and more content saw us launch a hugely popular weekly email – with 26,000 subscribers - and a widely read blog.
-The IAM website offers a searchable archive of every single article published in the magazine since launch.
+IAM launched as a bi-monthly magazine in July 2003.
+Demand for more and more content saw us introduce a hugely popular weekly email – with 26,000 subscribers - and a widely read blog.
+Today, the IAM website offers a searchable archive of every single article ever published in the magazine.

 In 2008 IAM hosted the inaugural IPBC Global event in Amsterdam.
 This was such a success that sell-out events followed all over the world, including Beijing, Chicago, Tokyo, Munich, San Francisco, Singapore, Lisbon, Boston and Shanghai.

-IAM also produces standalone rankings publications, including the IAM Patent 1000 and the IAM Strategy 300, profiling the world’s leading private practice patent lawyers and attorneys, and the world’s leading intellectual property strategists.
+IAM also produces standalone rankings publications, including the IAM Patent 1000 and the IAM Strategy 300, profiling the world’s leading private practice patent lawyers and attorneys, and the world’s leading IP strategists.

 …and now, IAM Market - an intellectual property marketplace